JamesCalhoon/hello-world/README.md

 #5: For example, if I want this to appear as a list and not a giant paragraph, I have to have a break between each line.

+#6: I am actually glad that I am taking this class this semester.